 El Pueblo de Los Angeles

 This is an important LA district for several reasons.
-For one thing, it’s built on the site of the pueblo where 44 settlers built a farming community in 1781 — typically considered the birthplace of the city.
+For one thing, it’s built on the site of the pueblo where 44 settlers built a farming community in 1781 — land that’s typically considered the birthplace of the city.
 But in addition to the site’s historic significance, the city has also transformed it into an enclave of Mexican culture.

 El Pueblo de Los Angeles is located in downtown L.A., about two blocks northeast of City Hall.

 Perfect for late nights on the town, Koreatown is packed with nightclubs and 24-hour businesses.
 There are plenty of strip malls, as well as restaurants with delicious items on their menus, so remember to bring your wallet and your appetite.

 Covering about three square miles, this is a large — and diverse — area of the city.
 You’ll find Korean signage, karaoke clubs, spas, bars, and other businesses on just about every block, but you’ll also notice that a large Latino population calls K-town home.
 In fact, this area was once a Hollywood hotspot until the film industry moved on to other parts of town.
 When that happened, new groups flooded in, bringing many new (and exciting) businesses with them.